alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Contains numeric measures produced by an operational measurement event in the real world<sup>pg 41</sup>.
     - Based on a _physical activity_ and is not influenced by the eventual reports that may be produced<sup>pg 41</sup>.
     - Atomic data should be the foundation for every fact table design to withstand business users' ad hoc attacks.
+    - _Continuously valued_ numeric observations are almost always facts.
+    - If the numeric attributes are summarized rather than simply constrained upon, they belong in a fact table<sup>pg 265</sup>.
+    - Fact tables are typically limited to foreign keys, degenerate dimensions and numeric facts<sup>pg 278</sup>.
 - There are just three fundamental types of fact tables; transaction, periodic snapshot and accumulating snapshot<sup>pg 119</sup>.
 All three serve a useful purpose, and often need two to complement each other.
     - Transaction fact tables are the most fundamental view of operations, at the individual transaction line level<sup>pg 120</sup>.
 A row exists in the fact table only if a transaction event occurred.
 Naturally most atomic and enables analysis at extreme detail.
 However you cannot survive on transactions alone.
     - Snapshot fact tables